OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/excel-api-requirement-sets.md

 ### PivotTable

-Wave 2 of the PivotTable APIs gives to control over the hierarchies in a PivotTable.
-Control the data and how it is aggregated.
+Wave 2 of the PivotTable APIs lets add-ins set the hierarchies of a PivotTable.
+You can now control the data and how it is aggregated.
 Our [PivotTable article](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-pivottables) has more on the new PivotTable functionality.

 ### Data Validation